AdobeDocs/platform-learn.en/help/tutorial-dma-academy/3-identity-datasets-and-dule/3-identity-datasets-and-dule.md

-    **Note: **That pencil icon doesn't resize with the rest of the window, so you may need to scroll horizontally or resize your window to find that icon.
+    >[!NOTE] That pencil icon doesn't resize with the rest of the window, so you may need to scroll horizontally or resize your window to find that icon.

 8. On the resulting DULE screen, you'll see three groups of governance labels: Identity, Sensitive, and Contract.
 In the **Identity Labels **section (should be already expanded), check the **I2** option because a lot of this data can identity an individual rather than a device if used in conjunction with other data (more on this in a few steps):
 ![alt_text](assets/image021.png)